autorope/donkeycar/docs/utility/donkey.md

 donkey createjs
 ```

-* This command may be run from `~/mycar` dir
+* Run the command from your `~/mycar` dir
-* Run on the pi
 * First make sure the OS can access your device.
 The utility `jstest` can be useful here.
-Installed via: `sudo apt install joystick`
-* Debian commonly creates the joystick device file at `/dev/input/js0`.
-If not, find out where.
+Installed via: `sudo apt install joystick`  You must pass this utility the path to your controller's device.
+Typically this is `/dev/input/js0`  However, it if is not, you must find the correct device path and provide it to the utility.
+You will need this for the createjs command as well.
-* Run the command `donkey createjs` and it will create a file named my_joystick.py.
-Drop that next to your manage.py
+* Run the command `donkey createjs` and it will create a file named my_joystick.py in your `~/mycar` folder, next to your manage.py
 * Modify myconfig.py to set `CONTROLLER_TYPE="custom"` to use your my_joystick.py controller

 ## Visualize CNN filter activations